ejeschke/ginga/doc/manual/developers.rst

 compasses, etc.  Plotted objects scale, transform and rotate seamlessly with the image.

-See the scripts prefaced with "example2" scripts in the package source for details.
+See the scripts prefaced with "example2" (under "examples") in the package source for details.

 Rendering into Matplotlib Figures
 ---------------------------------